-There is a risk that tax laws that apply to your units, or the application, or interpretation of those laws could have an adverse effect on your returns or the value of your units.
+There is a risk that the tax laws that apply to your units, including the application, interpretation or any change of those laws, could have an adverse effect on your returns or the value of your units.

 In particular, there is a PIE tax status risk, which is the risk that a fund may lose its portfolio investment entity (PIE) status, which would likely affect the after-tax returns that you receive.
 We mitigate this risk by implementing processes that are designed to ensure that our funds comply with the PIE requirements.